1951-2007

 Suez Crisis

-Week long invasion led formed from secret conspiracies by the French and British.
-US denounced Eden and threatened to sell bonds of the pound (£), block their IMF loan so Eden pulled out in embarassment.
+Week-long invasion led/formed in secret conspiracies by the French and British (45,000 troops).
+Eisenhower denounces Eden by threatening to sell bonds of the pound (£) and block their IMF loan so Eden embarrassingly pulls out.
 Short term oil shortages and British foreign policy humiliated - Eden was formerly Foreign Secretary

 • Immigration (add to this)